tableau/connector-plugin-sdk/docs/tdvt.md

 2. **Expression Tests** - TDVT can attempt to generate and run suites of expression tests against your table.
 In order to do this, you will need to provide a `.json` file (described below) with data about your table's columns and choose which test suites you would like to run against your table.
 TDVT will then map the columns to columns in the [Calcs table](https://github.com/tableau/connector-plugin-sdk/blob/master/tests/datasets/TestV1/Calcs_headers.csv) to determine which expression tests can be run against it.
 TDVT uses strict matching to the `Calcs` columns; you can edit generated test cases to run against columns of your choosing if the strict matching disallows too many tests.

 ### Custom Table JSON File
 To create custom tests, you need to create a json file that describes your table's columns.
 The json file should contain objects that each describes a column in your table.
+Note that the order of the keys describing the data in each column matters; they should be in alphabetic orer as below.
 The following is an example of a json file that describes a table with two columns:
 ```
     {
-        "column1": {
+    "k": {
-        "data_type": "VARCHAR",
-        "data_shape": "no_empties_no_nulls",
-        "alts": "True"
+        "empties": false,
+        "negatives": false,
+        "nulls": false,
+        "type": "VARCHAR"
         },
+    "n0": {
+        "empties": false,
+        "negatives": true,
+        "nulls": true,
+        "type": "FLOAT"
+        },
-        "column2": {
+    "cool_column": {
-        "data_type": "INTEGER",
-        "data_shape": "no_empties_contains_nulls",
-        "alts" "False"
+        "empties": true,
+        "negatives": true,
+        "nulls": false,
+        "type": "TIMESTAMP"
+        },
     }
-    }
 ```

 **Column Name**: Name of the column as in your `.tds` file.

-**Data type**: Data type per Standard SQL data types.
+**`type`**: Data type per Standard SQL data types.
 Types that can be matched with the `Calcs` table are:
 - BOOLEAN
 - DATE
 - FLOAT